kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 ###### Does enabling the feature change any default behavior?

-No
+No.

 <!--
 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes it can be rolled back, Kubelet will not simply ignore the alpha API field on the keystone containers.
-It will not have effect on other this or any other pod.
+Yes it can be rolled back, kubelet will simply ignore the alpha API field on the keystone containers.
+It will not have effect on this one or any other pod.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime